Floepke/pianoTab/file/ADDING_FIELDS.md

 # Property: accidentalColor
 @property
 def accidentalColor(self) -> str:
-    """Get accidental color - inherits from globalNote.accidentalColor if None.""" if self._accidentalColor is not None:
+    '''Get accidental color - inherits from globalNote.accidentalColor if None.''' if self._accidentalColor is not None:
         return self._accidentalColor
     if self.score is None:
-        print("Warning: Note has no score reference for property inheritance.") return '#FF0000'  # Fallback if no score reference return self.score.properties.globalNote.accidentalColor
+        print('Warning: Note has no score reference for property inheritance.') return '#FF0000'  # Fallback if no score reference return self.score.properties.globalNote.accidentalColor

 @accidentalColor.setter
 def accidentalColor(self, value: Optional[str]):
-    """Set accidental color - use None to reset to inheritance.""" self._accidentalColor = value
+    '''Set accidental color - use None to reset to inheritance.''' self._accidentalColor = value
 ```